Jennifer2005x/Another-Privacy-Redirect/README.md

 ## 📜 License

-This project is under MIT License.
+This project is under GPL-3 License.
 See the [LICENSE](LICENSE) file for details.